Solid battery life

 With the G2, it seems like LG took a lot of cues from its Korean counterpart and built what many called a Galaxy S4 clone.
 It's large, made of lots of plastic, shaped similarly and is jam-packed with more features than a single person can handle.

 During its New York City presentation, we were a little baffled at what LG decided to highlight as the G2's key features.
 The first and most evident is the placement of the power button and volume control keys.

 LG went to great lengths to explain how it was listening to customers and observing their usage patterns.
 Somehow it all led to the awkward placement of those buttons, along with a few other things the phone can do.

-LG isn't going to outsell the Galaxy S4 and HTC One, even with the insane 'Everything's Possible' massive marketing campaign, but let's take a look at how the phone itself fares against its Android competitors.
+Can the LG outgun and outsell the Galaxy S4 and HTC One?
+It'll be tough without a massive marketing campaign, but let's take a look at how the phone itself fares against its Android competitors.

 Diving right into what powers the LG G2 and makes it purr, you'll first notice a 5.2-inch 1920 x 1080 display, which gives us a 424 PPI density.
 The chipset inside is a Qualcomm MSM8974 Snapdragon 800, with a 2.26GHz quad-core Krait 400.
 In terms of processing power, it seems that the G2 is in no short supply.

 It comes in 16GB and 32GB variants, with 2GB RAM.
 Connectivity includes Wi-Fi, Bluetooth, NFC, Infrared port and 4G LTE.

 The camera on back is a 13MP shooter with a small LED flash.
 Like other high-end Android smartphones, it has a few tricks up its sleeves, too, but we'll get into that in our camera section.